dmcginley/project2-chart-my-data/README.md

 Acceptance criteria:

-- Added element that takes the name from the file and display it above the chart.
+- Added element that takes the name from the file and displays it above the chart.

 <p>&nbsp;</p>